ir-anthology/ir-anthology-data/README.md

 `./ir-anthology-data dblp update`
 This will check for any new/changed entries in the dblp.

 To add these new/changed entries to the ir-anthology.bib run `./ir-anthology-data dblp upgrade`.
+This may take a very long time if you specified new search criteria.